See phased return-to-campus and COVID-19 information.

 Instituted intercultural and cross-cultural training for staff and faculty.
 Through workshops and speakers sponsored by the Center for Excellence in Teaching and Learning, developed a model for dialogue facilitation and skills development for faculty (fall 2016), and developing a model for staff (spring 2017).

-By the end of the 2016-2017 academic year, all administrative divisions will receive professional development training in Culturally Responsive Practices for Gender & Sexuality.
+By the end of the 2016-2017 academic year, all administrative divisions received professional development training in Culturally Responsive Practices for Gender & Sexuality.

 Members of senior leadership, faculty, and staff participated in a professional development module that focused on inclusion and campus climate.
 The Summit, offered by the University of Pennsylvania's Center for Race and Equity, is a three-part series on Racially Responsive Leadership in Higher Education, Developing Racial Literacy in Student Affairs, and Reducing Racism in College Classrooms.